 - To help compare alternative proposals, please provide a summary of the estimated costs for the following individuals to attend the conference: (1) an ACM member who will attend the conference and a workshop, and who prefers to stay in the conference hotel or comparable accommodations, traveling from Boston, London, or Beijing; and (2) a student who will attend a tutorial, the conference, and a workshop, preferring quite cheap accommodations, traveling from the same three locations.

 - Feel free to include additional positives and negatives of holding the meeting at the location you propose.

 - A draft budget.
 If your bid is successful, you will need to complete the ACM TMRF (Technical Meeting Request Form) which asks for a detailed budget.
-You should browse through the ACM conference organizers manual and use the TMRF as a template for your draft budget.
+You should browse through the ACM Conference Organizers Manual and make sure you are a familiar with its contents.